telerik/ajax-docs/controls/calendar/appearance-and-styling/creating-a-custom-skin.md

 # Creating a Custom Skin

-The following tutorial demonstrates how you can create custom **RadCalendar** skin, using the **Office2007** skin as base.
+The following tutorial demonstrates how you can create custom skin for the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx), using the **Office2007** skin as base.
 The tutorial only changes skin CSS classes that affect the **RadCalendar** control.

 This tutorial creates a new skin that takes the appearance of the calendar control from this look: